How to Get the Wilderness Lodge Lobby Music

 James Horner (from the film Field of Dreams)

-The music below is played in the Lodge, but unfortunately these albums are out of print and not on iTunes.
+The music below is played in the Lodge, but unfortunately these albums are out of print.
 You might be able to buy a used copy through the links below.

 James Newton-Howard (from the 1990s film Wyatt Earp)